dogweather/forkful/content/en/c-sharp/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in C# involves creating automated scripts to validate the functionality of your code, ensuring it behaves as expected.
-Programmers do it to catch bugs early, facilitate code refactoring, and ensure new changes don't break existing functions, thereby boosting software quality and reliability.

 ## How to:
 C# developers primarily use the NUnit or xUnit frameworks for writing tests due to their flexibility and extensive feature set.
 Here’s a basic example using NUnit to test a simple addition function:

 1. **Install NUnit and NUnit3TestAdapter** via NuGet Package Manager or the .NET CLI: